exosphere-project/exosphere/docs/adr/governance-model.md

 4. Build consensus
 5. Resolve conflicts

-That results in us achieving [our sustainability goals](https://exosphere.app/docs/sustainability-goals/):
+Ultimately we aim to achieve [our sustainability goals](https://exosphere.app/docs/sustainability-goals/):

 > - Is responsive to changing needs of its community
 > - Has maintainers who set strategic direction to meet community needs, and ensure the long-term health of the project